kaifengZheng/Multitasking_FEFF_calculator/README.md

 ### Usage

 #### environment
-First configure the correct mpi environment on your computer, you can look my configurations in the `run.slurm`. open `module_file/FEFF/10.0.0`, put your FEFF package path and mpi configurations in the following lines:
+First, configure the correct mpi environment on your computer.
+You could check my configurations in the `run.slurm`. open `module_file/FEFF/10.0.0`, put your FEFF package path and mpi configurations in the following lines:
 *environment configuration
  ```sh
   set               root              # add FEFF dir here!